MartinKuracka/notes-api-server/README.md

 # notes-api-server

-This server is to be used in conjunction with notes-API-app (https://martinkuracka.github.io/notes-API-app/).
+This server is to be used in conjunction with notes-API-app.
 It has to be downloaded, initialised and run locally in order for it to function as intended - because it also includes mock DB for getting/submitting/editing/deleting notes.

 # Install istruction